danleeaj/summate_data/Expt 1 - Mar 6/README.md

 > ⚠️ WARNING
 > There was an issue with this experimental run that resulted in _bad data_.

+> UPDATE
+> All temperature runs were set to 0.80.
+That's why we found no significant data.
+I'm sorry ._.

 #### Experiment 01
 Date: March 6th, 2025